coolokawesome/J-808/README.md

 Once you have created a drum pattern, you can use the play button to loop your drum pattern, or trigger the drum sounds in real-time!

+# What's to come?
+A BPM dial for the user to adjust their timing.
+Also different sound libraries for the user to choose from.